Python Read All Existing Cells in Excel

 On the other hand, if you want to convert a spreadsheet into a DataFrame, y'all tin as well do it in a very straightforward way like then:

 import pandas as pd from openpyxl import load_workbook workbook = load_workbook ( filename = "sample.xlsx" ) sheet = workbook . active values = sheet . values df = pd .
-DataFrame ( values )
+DataFrame ( values ) Alternatively, if you want to add together the correct headers and use the review ID equally the alphabetize, for case, then y'all can also practice it like this instead:

 import pandas every bit pd from openpyxl import load_workbook from mapping import REVIEW_ID workbook = load_workbook ( filename = "sample.xlsx" ) canvass = workbook . active data = canvas . values # Set the start row as the columns for the DataFrame cols = next ( information ) data = listing ( data ) # Ready the field "review_id" as the indexes for each row idx = [ row [ REVIEW_ID ] for row in data ] df = pd .
-DataFrame ( information , alphabetize = idx , columns = cols )
+DataFrame ( information , alphabetize = idx , columns = cols ) Using indexes and columns allows you to access data from your DataFrame hands:

 >>>

->>> df . columns Index(['marketplace', 'customer_id', 'review_id', 'product_id', 'product_parent', 'product_title', 'product_category', 'star_rating', 'helpful_votes', 'total_votes', 'vine', 'verified_purchase', 'review_headline', 'review_body', 'review_date'], dtype='object') >>> # Get showtime 10 reviews' star rating >>> df [ "star_rating" ][: x ] R3O9SGZBVQBV76 5 RKH8BNC3L5DLF v R2HLE8WKZSU3NL ii R31U3UH5AZ42LL 5 R2SV659OUJ945Y 4 RA51CP8TR5A2L 5 RB2Q7DLDN6TH6 5 R2RHFJV0UYBK3Y 1 R2Z6JOQ94LFHEP 5 RX27XIIWY5JPB 4 Name: star_rating, dtype: int64 >>> # Grab review with id "R2EQL1V1L6E0C9", using the index >>> df . loc [ "R2EQL1V1L6E0C9" ] marketplace The states customer_id 15305006 review_id R2EQL1V1L6E0C9 product_id B004LURNO6 product_parent 892860326 review_headline V Stars review_body Beloved it review_date 2015-08-31 Name: R2EQL1V1L6E0C9, dtype: object
+>>> df . columns Index(['marketplace', 'customer_id', 'review_id', 'product_id', 'product_parent', 'product_title', 'product_category', 'star_rating', 'helpful_votes', 'total_votes', 'vine', 'verified_purchase', 'review_headline', 'review_body', 'review_date'], dtype='object') >>> # Get showtime 10 reviews' star rating >>> df [ "star_rating" ][: x ] R3O9SGZBVQBV76 5 RKH8BNC3L5DLF v R2HLE8WKZSU3NL ii R31U3UH5AZ42LL 5 R2SV659OUJ945Y 4 RA51CP8TR5A2L 5 RB2Q7DLDN6TH6 5 R2RHFJV0UYBK3Y 1 R2Z6JOQ94LFHEP 5 RX27XIIWY5JPB 4 Name: star_rating, dtype: int64 >>> # Grab review with id "R2EQL1V1L6E0C9", using the index >>> df . loc [ "R2EQL1V1L6E0C9" ] marketplace The states customer_id 15305006 review_id R2EQL1V1L6E0C9 product_id B004LURNO6 product_parent 892860326 review_headline V Stars review_body Beloved it review_date 2015-08-31 Name: R2EQL1V1L6E0C9, dtype: object In that location you go, whether you desire to use openpyxl to prettify your Pandas dataset or utilise Pandas to do some hardcore algebra, you now know how to switch between both packages.

 Conclusion